Robert A. Daly: Save The Children

 Daly completed his term as chairman of the board of trustees for Save the Children on February 28, 2010.
 In his five years as Board Chair, he oversaw annual program growth averaging 13.5 percent, serving 48 million children in 2008.
 He also spearheaded the creation of Save the Children's first domestic response unit in the United States, which has proven successful in responding to disasters such as Hurricane Katrina, Gustave and Ike.
 In his final months as chairman, Daly was actively involved in the Haitian earthquake relief effort.

 Personal life

 Daly's first marriage was to philanthropist and arts dealer Nancy MacNeil, but the couple divorced in 1991.
-MacNeil passed away in 2009 at the age of 68.
+MacNeil died in 2009 at the age of 68.
 Daly married lyricist Carole Bayer Sager in 1996.
 The couple live in Los Angeles.
 Daly also owns a ranch where he raises chickens, sheep, goats, miniature horses and plants tomatoes.
 Daly has three children from his marriage with MacNeil, a stepson with Bayer Sager and eight grandchildren.